Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/8-Cryptography_In_Context/Cryptography_In_Context_slides.md

 - Use the most reputable library you can
 - Realize when things need serious consideration
   - Some potentially scary terms: Curve point, padding schemes, IV, twisted curve, pairings, ElGamal

+Notes:

+Reputableness of a library is some combination of:

+- used by many people
+- audited for security
+- reliable cryptographic literature
+- minimal external dependencies
+- recommended by cryptographers

+If you get low-level enough in cryptography libraries to see these terms referenced in more than just a description, you're probably too low level.

 <!-- Maybe add something about this as an example:
 https://github.com/MystenLabs/ed25519-unsafe-libs.
 To put it in few words, the interface for signing